How to study for classes

 - Re-read through the lecture class notes or notes made above, and the chapter summary before taking the quiz online.

-- Take the short quiz in iCollege.
+- Take the quiz in iCollege.
 For the questions you get wrong, work out why you were wrong and what the correct answer is.
 By understanding your mistakes you will learn a lot.
 The point of this is not just to find the correct answer and memorize it, as that will ultimately get you know where, but to learn why you were wrong, and why the correct is the correct answer.

 - If you have further questions after doing all of the above, come and see me during office hours and we can work through parts of the above together, or I can provide further explanations for the areas you are having trouble with.